taylorjg/NumRange/README.md

 ## Haskell version

-I originally came up with the following Haskell function (I am fairly new to Haskell so this probably isn't great code) and wanted to see what the equivalent C# would look like.
+I originally came up with the following Haskell function (I am fairly new to Haskell so this probably isn't great code) and wanted to see what the equivalent C# code would look like.

 ```Haskell
 import Data.List.Split (wordsBy)